 Why pay a Highways England claim in the absence of documentation and explanation?
-An answer is that the Authority will rely upon ‘Coles v Heatherton‘ and claim only being required to provide ‘reasonable’ costs for the repair or have their ‘inflating claims to make a profit‘ lawyers do this.
+An answer is that the Authority will rely upon ‘Coles v Heatherton‘ claiming they only need to use ‘reasonable’ costs for the repair or have their ‘inflating claims to make a profit‘ lawyers do this.
 Argue with them … and a Court can decide.

 But are the costs reasonable?
 It is evident the Authority’s Green Claims team think not!
 More worryingly, it appears Highways England have entered into an agreement that sees at least one contractor not required to:

 In other words, when we identify valid issues, overstatement, the Authority has no means by which to have the excess payment refunded by their contractor!
 Is it any surprise contractor invoices are commonly flawed and the Authority provides less and less information to claw back what they have squandered from the public purse?
 But with limited detail, we are still able to raise valid questions that highlight the mess the Authority appears to be in.
 For example: